On angular measures in axiomatic Euclidean planar geometry

-In the same way that \ax{C2} allows the definition of lengths of intervals as congruence classes, we use \ax{C5} to define the \emph{geometric angle} of an angle as its congruence class, denoting by $\angm{BAC}$ the geometric angle of $\ang{BAC}$.
+In the same way that \ax{C2} allows the definition of lengths of intervals as congruence classes, we use \ax{C5} to define the \emph{angular magnitude} of an angle as its congruence class, denoting by $\angm{BAC}$ the angular magnitude of $\ang{BAC}$.

 \savebox\gbox { }